sabarivasan007/MultiBackendCacheSystem/benchmark-tool/README.md

 ## Overview
 This tool allows you to run a benchmark for different cache operations (set, get, delete) with configurable parameters such as the number of parallel clients, number of requests, payload size, and whether to use multithreading.
-Adjust the HTTP request logic to match your actual server endpoints and methods
+Adjust the HTTP request logic to match your actual server endpoints and methods.

 ## System Requirements
 - Docker